Conflux-Chain/conflux-documentation/docs/espace/tutorials/oracle/Pyth/randomNumbers.md

 ## Summary

-Through this tutorial, you have learned how to build a project on Conflux eSpace using Hardhat and retrieve random numbers through the Pyth oracle.
+Through this tutorial, you have learned how to build a project on Conflux eSpace using Hardhat and retrieve random numbers through the Pyth Oracle.
 For more information, refer to the [Pyth Oracle official documentation](https://docs.pyth.network/).